Google changes election ads policy to limit targeting

-(Reuters) - Alphabet’s (GOOGL.O) Google will stop giving advertisers the ability to target election ads using data such as public voter records and general political affiliations, the company said in a blog post on Wednesday.
+Nov 20 (Reuters) - Alphabet’s Google will stop giving advertisers the ability to target election ads using data such as public voter records and general political affiliations, the company said in a blog post on Wednesday.

 Google said it would start limiting audience targeting for election ads to age, gender and general location at a postal code level.
 Previously, verified political advertisers could also target ads using political affiliations such as left-leaning, right-leaning, or independent.